brutexploiter/privatecollaborator/README.md

 1. Clone this repository.
 2. Install Burp to /usr/local/BurpSuitePro.
-3. Run `sudo ./install.sh yourdomain.fi your@email.fi` (the email is for Let's Encrypt expiry notifications).
+3. Run `sudo ./install.sh domain.com admin@domain.com` (the email is for Let's Encrypt expiry notifications).
 4. You should now have Let's encrypt certificate for the domain and a private burp collaborator properly set up.
 5. Start the collaborator with `sudo service burpcollaborator start`.
 6. Configure your Burp Suite Professional to use it.